backstage/backstage/docs/features/search/declarative-integration.md

     - plugin.search.result.item.techdocs: false # ✨
 ```

-Because a configuration schema was provided to the extension factory, Backstage adopters will be able to customize `TechDocs` search results **line clamp** that defaults to 3 and also **disable automatic analytic events tracking**:
+Because a configuration schema was provided to the extension factory, Backstage adopters will be able to customize `TechDocs` search results **line clamp** that defaults to 3 and also **disable automatic analytics events tracking**:

 ```yaml
 # app-config.yaml